skarware/technical-task-fizzbuzz/README.md

 Both generators use `FizzBuzzWordResolver` to get Fizz-Buzz phrases for a number.
 Its modulo operations optimized.
 Thanks to compiler "Fizz" and "Buzz" static strings concatenation should be as fast as having single "FizzBuzz" phrase.

+Additionally, added Caching generator implementation.
+It acts as a wrapper and delegates to existing generators.

-`SimpleFizzBuzzSequenceGenerator` is `@Primary` and roughly 40% faster than streaming impl.
+`SimpleFizzBuzzSequenceGenerator` is roughly 40% faster than streaming while caching versions faster up to n-folds times but initially can be slower when cache miss hit due capacity extension, depends on situation.

-Primary generator is configurable in `FizzBuzzSequenceGeneratorConfig` class.
+`@Primary` generator is configurable in `FizzBuzzSequenceGeneratorConfig` class.

 ### Shortcomings

 After adding Generators which returns List of Serializable items I have doubt in need for different types of `SequenceDataEntry`. `Sequence.data` might also be of Serializable type.

-Caching generators would be nice (WIP)

 ## How to set up the application